 Real Hardwood Floors – They Will Last a Lifetime

 Sturdy and impressionable.
 Natural wood has its own natural variations.
 The floors need to be nailed down; therefore making this project better suited for a professional as using saws, drills and hammers are needed for the install of hardwood.

 If you are going to perform a DIY hardwood floor installation, consider renting the tools instead of buying them.
 The floors can be stained to your taste.
 Solid wood can be purchased unfinished or finished, and can be stained anyway you like it over its lifetime.

 Solid wood floors that feature solid wood all the way through work best in bedrooms and living rooms or anywhere moisture will not occur.

-Avoid solid hardwoods in bathroom and kitchens.
+Tip: Avoid solid hardwoods in bathroom and kitchen.

 Narrow strips, narrow planks or wider planks are the way it is sold.
 Solid hardwood can be laid on existing floor boards, but you should choose solid wood flooring that is 18mm thick at the minimum, if you’re laying it over the existing floorboards, so you get a more even installation.

 Make sure to open your boxes and lay out the hardwood so the air gets to the wood for a few days before installation.
 This way it acclimates them to the air.
 It will make the installation a better one.